ExThera Medical Creates Scientific Advisory Board to Advance the Organization’s Global Clinical Trial Program

 “I am delighted to be working with ExThera and Professors Gerlach and Goldstein.
 Despite progress in the treatment of many infectious diseases there remain many pathogens for which there are no effective anti-microbials.
 The ExThera technology brings cutting-edge material science to the bedside allowing clinicians to treat bacterial and viral diseases that do not have adequate treatments available.
 It is an exciting opportunity to bring a new weapon to fight these infectious diseases.” said Lakhmir ‘Mink’ Chawla, MD, Chairman of the SAB.

-About ExThera Medical
+About ExThera Medical Corporation

-Disclaimer: All information contained in this news release derives from plausible reliable sources, which, however, have not been independently examined.
-There is no warranty, confirmation or guarantee, and no responsibility or liability is taken concerning correctness or completeness.
-As far as it is allowed by the relevant law, no liability whatsoever is taken on for any direct or indirect loss caused by the deployment of this news release or its contents.
+All information contained in this news release derives from plausible, reliable sources, however they have not been independently examined or verified.
+There is no representation, warranty, or guarantee provided herein.
+Except as otherwise required by appliable law, all liability for any direct or indirect claims, damages or losses are hereby disclaimed whether or not foreseeable.
 This communication includes forward-looking statements regarding events, trends and business prospects that may affect our future operating results and financial position.
 Such statements are subject to risks and uncertainties that could cause our actual results and financial position to differ materially.
-The investment and/or the revenues that arise from it can rise or fall.
-A total loss is possible.
-Persons who are in possession of this news release are requested to obtain information concerning possible legal limitations and to observe them accordingly.
-We assume no responsibility to update or revise any forward-looking statements contained in this news release to reflect events, trends, or circumstances after the date of this news release.
+Accordingly, the investment and/or the revenues that arise from it can rise or fall or fail entirely.
+We assume no responsibility to update or revise any statements contained in this news release, including forward-looking, to reflect events, trends, or circumstances that might arise after the date of this news release.
+Results from case studies (reviews) may not be predictive of future results.

-MM0006 Rev A
+MM0044 Rev A